gitpod-io/retired-gatsby-website/src/docs/index.md

 Whether you just want to hack, have code to review or feel like trying something new on GitHub, Gitpod launches a ready-to-code dev environment with a single click.

-Because Gitpod is based on OSS tech like VS Code, Docker and Kubernetes, it is familiar, comprehensive, extensible, and easy to use.
+Because Gitpod is based on OSS tech like VS Code, Docker, and Kubernetes, it is familiar, comprehensive, extensible, and easy to use.
 With deep GitHub integration, tools for sharing, and a focus on usability, Gitpod contains your entire dev workflow in a browser tab.